Menu

 « All Events

 • Where: The morning session and lunch will be at Stroud Water Research Center.
-The afternoon session will be a tour of nearby school sites.
+The afternoon session will be a tour of nearby school sites with outdoor learning spaces.

 • Audience: Formal educators (classroom teachers, administrators, etc.) and non-formal educators (naturalists, environmental educators, conservation districts, etc.).